soldair/node-qrcode/README.md

     </script>

-Remember to put `excanvas.js` and `qrcode.js` somewhere where your browser can find them
+Remember to put `excanvas.js` and `qrcode.js` somewhere where your browser can find them.

 Server Side API
 ---

     QRCode.draw(text, [optional options], cb(error,canvas));
-Returns node canvas object see https://github.com/LearnBoost/node-canvas for all of the cool node things you can do.
+Returns a node canvas object see https://github.com/LearnBoost/node-canvas for all of the cool node things you can do.
 Look up the canvas api for the other cool things.

     QRCode.toDataURL(text, [optional options], cb(error,dataURL));
 Returns mime image/png data url for the 2d barcode.